-Coaching is all about helping you to achieve your future goals and it is different from psychotherapy or mentoring.
+Coaching is all about helping you to achieve your future goals and is different from psychotherapy or mentoring.
 While therapy focuses on improving your mental health, coaching is about helping you reach your goals and realize your inner potential.
-Therapy is about helping you to heal but coaching is when you need to peak performance in life.
+Therapy is about helping you to heal while coaching is about reaching peak performance in life.
 An executive coach does not provide business advice or consulting service.
 They are not professionals who would solve the problems in any business.
 Generally, they do not provide direct advice on how to deal with the challenges but enable you to find solutions by unfolding your potential.

-Working with a therapist has multiple benefits if you are someone who is looking forward to having a successful and full-filling life.
+Working with a therapist has multiple benefits if you are someone who is looking forward to having a successful and fulfilling life.
 An executive coach works as a powerful catalyst for an individual to achieve their goals and reach peak performance in life.
-The coach can become your confidante whom you can share your problems and discuss the priorities and challenges.
-They will hardly have any biases towards you or your businesses.
+The coach can become your confidante whom you can share your problems and discuss priorities and challenges.
+They will have no biases towards you or your businesses.
 They provide a confidential and supportive sounding board for the clients.
 They help the client gain self-awareness and establish development goals.